Kelly Clarkson Shows Off Weight Loss, Figure At 2018 Billboard Awards Event

 — Perez (@ThePerezHilton) May 18, 2018

 Many of Clarkson’s fans have been noticing the singer’s recent slim down in her Instagram photos, making sure to let Clarkson know how good she looks.
 In one recent photo, the 36-year-old is seen wearing a disco jumpsuit with a long necklace and belt to show off her slim waist.
-That particular image received over 141,000 likes as well as 2,200 comments, with many fans applauding Kelly for her weigh loss.
+That particular image received over 141,000 likes as well as 2,200 comments, with many fans applauding Kelly for her weight loss.

 “Ur losing so much weight girl!
 U look fabulous regardless but you look amazing here!”